 “Turf protection” is guarding what you see as your rightful control over an issue, a funding source, a job function, or other area, even when sharing that control could both make your job easier and make your efforts more effective.

-A multicultural collaboration is between two or more groups or organizations, each comprised of members from different cultural backgrounds and orientations (e.g., Latino, Native American Indian, white) or with goals or missions oriented to populations with differing cultures (e.g., African-American, Asian-American).
+A multicultural collaboration is between two or more groups or organizations, each comprised of members from different cultural backgrounds and orientations (e.g., Latino, Indigenous, White) or with goals or missions oriented to populations with differing cultures (e.g., Black, Asian).
 The cultural differences among groups may consist of ethnic heritage, values, traditions, languages, history, sense of self, and racial attitudes.
 Any of these cultural features can become barriers to working together.
 Unless they become part of the relationship, the collaboration will probably be challenged.

 Culture is one of the most powerful forces in our world.
 It's central to what we see, how we make sense of our world, and how we express ourselves.
 As people from different cultural groups work together, values sometimes conflict.
 When we don't understand each other we sometimes react in ways that make a partnership ineffective.
 Often we're not aware that cultural differences are the root of miscommunication.

 In an effective multicultural collaboration, as with any other collaboration, the participants must have a sense of common purpose.
 But they must consider that different cultural groups may have differing ideas about how leaders are chosen and exercise power, and about how conflict and disagreement should be managed.
 For example, someone from an American Indian tribe may believe that a leader can be respected only if they are an elder, while this may not be an important factor to someone in another group.